AniketD777/CPP-Problems/Binary-Problems/Contents.md

 8.cpp => To find unpaired elements present(For two single elements)

 9.cpp => To search for the unpaired element within pair of three elements(Eg.[1,1,1,2,2,2,3])

+10.cpp => To calculate 'a' to the power 'b'